rikhuijzer/phd-thesis/chapters/discussion.typ

 With our renewed focus on predictive performance, we found that not all prediction models were suitable for our research, because models had either a lower stability, interpretability, or predictive performance.
 In an attempt to improve this, we implemented our own version of the Stable and Interpretable RUle Sets (SIRUS) algorithm, and evaluated its predictive performance on multiple dataset, see Chapter 3.
-In the end, SIRUS scored very similar in predictive performance to linear regression, see Table #citefig(<perf>).
+In the end, SIRUS scored similar in predictive performance to linear regression, see Table #citefig(<perf>).
 This was surprising as the linear regression and SIRUS models fit the data very differently.
 In theory, the SIRUS model should have a strong benefit for fragile systems such as personnel selection.
 In such systems, negative effects are often nonlinear @taleb2020statistical @hill2024adaptation.